Dual Enrollment Assessment Tool

 Where are your dual enrollment assessment results strongest and weakest?

-1. In establishing a shared vision and goals for dual enrollment that prioritize equity?
+1. In establishing a shared vision and goals for improvement and scale?

-3. In connecting dual enrollment students to advising and supports that ensure equitable outcomes?
+3. In connecting dual enrollment students to advising and supports that improve outcomes for all students?

 5. In organizing dual enrollment teams and developing relationships between partners to maximize dual enrollment potential?